ObolNetwork/kurtosis-charon/README.md

 * Charon logs do not contain any critical errors.
 Consensus rounds must succeed.
 All calls from VC and to BN are fulfilled with no errors.
 * VC instances logs do not contain any critical errors.
 * In Grafana watch for the well-known health conditions, such as progressing Duties, BN errors, VC errors, consensus rounds, timeouts, etc.
+* Make sure DV produces blocks and proposer duty is successful.

 If, after at least 15 minutes you do not observe any critical events, you can consider the DV is executed *successfully*.